 A general power to bar patrons from gaming areas exists under sections 44 (Licensee’s power to bar), 45 (Liquor and Gambling Commissioner’s power to bar) and 45A (the Commissioner of Police’s power to bar).

 Barring orders made by a licensee or the Liquor and Gambling Commissioner may be made on any reasonable ground other than on the ground that the person is placing his/her welfare or the welfare of their dependants at risk through gambling.
-Orders on the basis of welfare must be made through the Independent Gambling Authority [see Part 4 of the Independent Gambling Authority Act 1995 (SA)].
+Orders on the basis of welfare must be made through Part 4 of the Gambling Administration Act 1995 (SA).

 Orders made by the Commissioner of Police are generally made on the basis of criminal intelligence.